Learn how EAS Build provides shareable URLs for your builds with your team for internal distribution.

-Uploading your app to TestFlight and Google Play beta can be time consuming (e.g. waiting for the build to run through static analysis before becoming available to testers) and limiting (e.g. TestFlight can only have one active build at a time).
+Uploading your app to TestFlight and Google Play beta can be time-consuming (for example, waiting for the build to run through static analysis before becoming available to testers) and limiting (for example, TestFlight can only have one active build at a time).
 Both Android and iOS provide alternative mechanisms to distribute apps directly to testers, so they can download and install them to physical devices directly from a web browser as soon as the builds are completed.

 Installing an app on iOS is a bit trickier than on Android, but it's possible thanks to ad hoc and enterprise provisioning profiles.
 We'll talk more about this later in this doc.

 The following steps will guide you through adding internal distribution to a project that is already set up to build with EAS Build.
 It will only take a few minutes in total to:

 Open eas.json in your project.
 You can use the pre-configured

 preview profile or create a new one for Android or iOS.

 gradleCommand on Android, you should ensure that it produces an .apk rather than an .aab, so it is directly installable to an Android device.

 The configuration above tells EAS Build that you would like to use ad hoc distribution, which is available for all paid Apple Developer accounts.
 It is not available for free accounts.